 To get an overall view of the system with all its partitions, the System View tab displays all partitions as blocks and shows if a partition is sending or receiving audio from other partition(s).
 The view is accessed from the View menu→Docking Windows→System View, or by clicking the highlighted button on the Layout toolbar:

-This view represents each partition as a block (similar to System Overview) and will show links to other partitions, if any.
 Double clicking a partition block will open that partition.
 In systems with several partitions, this allows for quick navigation.
 Using a signal path identifier on a signal that might flow to other partitions in the main view will also show with a red highlight in the System Navigation view.

 For a system with phased installations, a file with a partition-based approach offers unique advantages.
 If a certain area is ready for installation, it can be programmed within a partition and the system commissioned partially.
 As more areas become available for commissioning, partitions can be added later without affecting existing partitions or causing unnecessary downtime.

 When sending an updated configuration file to a Tesira system, only the partitions that have been modified since the last update will be affected.
-Partitions that haven't been changed since the last update will not lose audio functionality during the configuration update.
+Partitions that haven't been changed since the last update will not lose audio or video functionality during the configuration update.
 Therefore, it's important to avoid modifying partitions unnecessarily.
 In some cases, recompiling a partition (even when nothing else has changed) will modify the partition and require it to be updated next time the configuration is sent to the system.

 The software offers three ways of compiling a file, to ensure you only compile the partitions you need to compile.
 The following three options are available in the System menu→Compilation: